ozay-group/kinova-arm/README.md

 If unwanted files are added when merging with upstream, then you will have to remove them.
 This workflow is flawed, but will work for now.

-## Using Kinova
+## Getting Started

+There are two possible methods for getting started with `kinova-arm`.
+1. Docker
+2. Local Install

+The Docker method for getting started appears to be more robust (won't break as often), but it is not necessary if you are working on the lab laptop.

+### Docker

-### Building Drake-Kinova Docker Image and Running a Container with it
+In this section we will discuss how to: build the Drake-Kinova Docker Image and run a container with it.

 In order to control the 6 Degree of Freedom Kinova Gen3 in the Özay group, [Drake](https://drake.mit.edu/) is used along with the [Kinova Kortex API](https://github.com/Kinovarobotics/kortex) and [kinova_drake](https://github.com/vincekurtz/kinova_drake) (a library built by Vince Kurtz).